Saleh0987/Backend/README.md

 # How to Run
 Clone the repository.
 - Install dependencies: npm install
-- Start the server: npm start
+- Start the server: npm run dev

 # Future Updates
 - Stay tuned for more updates.